Keeping Recovery Points

 • Make new recovery points immutable for 0 days.

-Note that the "immutable for" option has been set to 0 for simplicity—in short, all recovery points are kept for the specified number of immutability days before other retention settings are taken into account.
-Here's how recovery point retention would look like with the above example for the two types of backup repositories:
+Note that the immutable for option has been set to 0 for simplicity—in short, all recovery points are kept for the specified number of immutability days before other retention settings are taken into account.
+Here's how recovery point retention works with the above example for the two types of backup repositories:

 Forever-incremental Repository